shawnmne/ruby-prompt__hashes/lib/hashes.md

 # How would you perform an operation on every element inside a Hash?

-It appears there is no clean way to do so.
+It appears there is no clean way to do so but can use .each method

+cats.each { |key, value| puts "My #(key} cat is a #{value}."}  outputs My longhair cat is a persian.
+My shorthair cat is a siamese.
+My bald cat is a sphynx.

 # How would you change the value of a particular element in a Hash?